Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 FPU Adult- Community Discount: $50 Senior Citizen Discount (age 55 and up): $25 FPU Teen- Teens (general public): $30 Teens (FRC client): No cost

--Last year’s tax return(s)-Social Security cards or other official documentation for yourself and every individual on your return.-Photo I.D. required for all taxpayers.-Checkbook if you want to direct deposit any refund(s).-Income
+-Last year’s tax return(s) -Social Security cards or other official documentation for yourself and every individual on your return.

 -All forms and canceled checks indicating federal and state income tax paid (including quarterly estimated tax payments)

 Deductions -Most taxpayers have a choice of taking either a standard deduction or itemizing their deductions.
 If you have a substantial amount of deductions, you may want to itemize.
 You will need to bring the following information:

 -1098 Form showing any home mortgage interest -A list of medical/dental expenses (including doctor and hospital bills and medical insurance premiums), a list of prescription medicines, costs of assisted living services, and bills for home improvements such as ramps and railings for people with disabilities -Summary of contributions to charity -Receipts or canceled checks for all quarterly or other paid tax -Property Tax bills and proof of payment -Health Insurance -1095A Forms if you purchased insurance through the Marketplace (Exchange) -1095B Forms (if applicable) -Any exemption correspondence from the Marketplace (if applicable) -Credits -Dependent care provider information (name, employer ID, or Social Security number) -1098-T and 1098-E Forms (Tuition and Student Loan Interest)

 NO. You must have an appointment to see a tax assister.
 Call 734-793-1857 to make your appointment after 12/27/18.